E-wave112/ml_proj1/README.md

 # ml_proj1
 Machine Learning and Artificial Intelligence

-This repository contains all my relevant codes and models i have worked on as regards Machine Learning, achieving state of the art results and high performance metrics depending on the type of problem to be solved
+This repository contains part of all my relevant codes and models i have worked on as regards Machine Learning, achieving state of the art results and high performance metrics depending on the type of problem to be solved

 Also checkout my other notebook repository [here](https://github.com/E-wave112/ml_proj_2)